ISO 14064-1 sheet

 The 6 criteria for assessing significance, identical to those of the BEGES®, are:

-The organization must establish and update procedures for managing GHG information to ensure compliance, consistency, and to minimize errors and omissions.
-This includes regular checks for accuracy, internal audits and periodic technical reviews.
+The organisation shall establish and update procedures for managing GHG information to ensure compliance, consistency, and to minimise errors and omissions.
+This includes regular checks of accuracy, internal audits and periodic technical reviews.

-No tool is proposed: ISO standards let the user choose.
+No specific tool is proposed: ISO standards allow the user to choose.

-However, a specific format for the GHG emissions inventory (tCO2eq) is proposed:
+A specific format for the GHG emissions inventory (tCO2eq) is however proposed:

-- Recommended: temporal details, method used, determination and classification of differences in emission or removal levels according to scopes) or GHG projects
+• Recommended: temporal details, method used, determination and classification of differences in emission or removal levels according to the categories) or GHG projects

 Can other low-carbon transition methods and tools be used to achieve the objectives of this approach?

-The Bilan Carbone® enables meeting the requirements for identifying the boundaries to be accounted for, and for collecting and using the data required under ISO 14064-1 reporting.
-It also enablesgoing further in the reporting approach GHG reduction initiatives with the development of a GHG emissions reduction plan (climate strategy) and its implementation.
+Bilan Carbone® enables compliance with requirements for identifying boundaries to be accounted for, and for the collection and use of data required under ISO 14064-1 reporting.
+It also enablesgoing further in the reporting approach GHG reduction initiatives with the development of a GHG emission reduction plan (climate strategy) and its implementation.

-However, the removal and capture part of GHGs is not yet addressed in the Bilan Carbone® method, but it will be included in a later update.
+However, the removals and capture part of GHGs is not yet addressed in the Bilan Carbone® method, but it will be included in a later update.

 Does it allow third-party recognition?
-If so, in what way?
+If so, in what manner?

-The organization must document separately GHG reduction initiatives and the associated differences in emission or removal levels, and it must describe:
+The organisation shall document separately GHG reduction initiatives and the associated differences in GHG emission or removal levels, and it shall describe:

-- the approach (appropriate indicators) used to quantify the differences in emission or removal levels
+• the approach (appropriate indicators) used to quantify the differences in GHG emission or removal levels

-- the determination and classification of the differences in emission or removal levels attributable to the GHG reduction initiatives, as direct or indirect GHG emissions or removals
+• the determination and classification of differences in GHG emission or removal levels attributable to the GHG reduction initiatives, as direct or indirect GHG emissions or removals

 Can this approach be harmonised with other international frameworks?

-ISO 14064-1 is recognized today as a reference for GHG reporting, serving as the foundation for many international standards and methods.
-For example, the GHG Protocol aligns its methodological principles with those of ISO 14064-1, thereby ensuring consistency and reliability in emissions reporting across different organizations and countries.
+The ISO 14064-1 standard is recognised today as a reference for GHG reporting, serving as the foundation for many international standards and methods.
+For example, the GHG Protocol aligns its methodological principles with those of ISO 14064-1, thereby ensuring consistency and reliability in emissions reporting across different organisations and countries.

 To go further